 Drug and alcohol addiction is a significant problem all over the United States, especially in the state of Florida.
 In 2018, Florida’s medical examiners investigated 28,227 deaths and found that common psychoactive substances were present in 12,080 deaths.
 Alcohol was found in 5,140 deaths, and it was determined to be the primary cause in 866 deaths.
 Cocaine was found in 2,856 deaths, and opioids were found in 5,576 deaths.
 Among opioids, synthetic drug alcohol was among the most deadly, being present in 2,703 deaths.
 Prescription opioids were also present in more descendants than illicit opioids.

 In Florida, stimulants like cocaine and amphetamines (including meth) are as significant a problem as opioids.
 Still, alcohol represents the most common substance misuse-related to public health problems in the state.
 In 2016, it was present in half of all drug-related deaths.
 It can also interact with other drugs like prescription depressants and opioids to quickly lead to a fatal overdose.
 Prescription depressants like benzodiazepines were commonly found by medical examiners, but they rarely lead to overdose deaths on their own.
-For instance, the popular benzodiazepine alprazolam was found in 1,654 deaths, but only it was the primary cause in only 664 of them.
+For instance, the popular benzodiazepine alprazolam was found in 1,654 deaths, but was only the primary cause in only 664 of them.